OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough.md

 - `TYPE` - Values describing the device.
 These are VENDOR:DEVICE:CLASS.
 These values are used when selecting a PCI device do to passthrough.
 - `NAME` - Name of the PCI device.

-To make use of one of the PCI devices in a VM a new option can be added selecting which device to use.
-For example this will ask for a `Haswell-ULT HD Audio Controller`:
+To make use of one of the PCI devices in a VM a new option can be added to select which device to use.
+For example, this will ask for a `Haswell-ULT HD Audio Controller`:

 ```default
 PCI = [